pretix/pretix-docs/docs/guides/payment/bank-transfer.md

 ![Page titled 'Orders', showing a list currently containing one order with status pending, €0.00 out of €250.00 paid.](../../assets/screens/payment/orders.png "Orders" )

 In addition to the [automated option A](bank-transfer.md#option-a-automatic-transaction-import-using-gocardless) and the [semi-automated option B](bank-transfer.md#option-b-importing-bank-data) described above, pretix also allows you to approve payments manually.
-In order to do so, navigate to :navpath:Your Event → :fa3-shopping-cart: Orders:.
+In order to do so, navigate to :navpath:Your event → :fa3-shopping-cart: Orders:.
 This page displays a list of all orders that customers have placed in your shop.
 If a customer has placed an order and you have not yet received a payment for it, this page will display the order with the yellow ":fa3-money: Pending" status tag.
 This is expected for orders paid via bank transfer.